jrr/websocket-notification-dispatch/notes.md

 ## todo (immediate):

 - [x] deploy and test the default starter kit behavior
-- [] add event bridge and another lambda to handle it
+- [x] add event bridge and another lambda to handle it
+- [x] send bridge event to everybody
 - [] add some kind of identity on client connect (header?), store in dynamo
 - [] ability to write messages to particular clients (writing on websocket)
 - [] ability to send messages to particular clients (from bridge event)